anshuman21111/ostracod/README.md

-# ostracod
+# Project Overview
-Simple model of male ostracod signalling deployed as a agent based model in NetLogo
+Simple model of male ostracod signalling deployed as a agent based model in NetLogo.